ssvincen/FruitSAProductManagement/README.markdown

 ## Documentation

-- **Technical Details**: For system architecture, design patterns, database schema, and implementation details, see the [Software Technical Document](FruitSA.API/Docs/TechnicalDocument.markdown).
+- **Technical Details**: For system architecture, design patterns, database schema, and implementation details, see the [Software Technical Document](docs/TechnicalDocument.md).
 - **UML Diagrams and ERD**: Available in `docs/UML/` and `docs/ERD.png` for class, use case, sequence diagrams, and entity relationships.
-- **Setup Guide**: The [How-To Guide](docs/HowToGuide.md) provides detailed instructions for setting up and using the application.

 ## Repository Structure

 - `docs/`: Documentation, including How-To Guide, Technical Document, UML diagrams, and ERD.